bayesimpact/retrospective-bot/README.md

 [Set up a Slash Command integration](https://my.slack.com/services/new/slash-commands).
 There are three critical values that you need to set or save: **Command** is the command people on Slack will use to communicate with the bot.
 We use `/retro`. **URL** is the public URL where the bot will live; **LEAVE THIS PAGE OPEN** so that you can fill this in after you've deployed the application to Heroku, as described below. **Token** is used to authenticate communication between Slack and the bot; save this value for when you're setting up the bot on Heroku.

 [Set up an Incoming Webhooks integration](https://my.slack.com/services/new/incoming-webhook).
 The first important values here is **Post to Channel**, which is a default channel where public messages from the bot will appear.
-This default is always overridden by the bot, but you do need to have one – we created a new channel called *#glossary-bot* for this purpose.
+This default is always overridden by the bot, but you do need to have one – we created a new channel called *#retrospective-bot* for this purpose.
 Save the value of **Webhook URL**; this is the URL that the bot will POST public messages to, and you'll need it when setting up Gloss Bot on Heroku.

 #### Deploy on Heroku